 The curves found in Fujinami’s faces, and the circular nature of her pieces are expressed more literally in the works of Winzig, and Bob and Karen Madden, on view in the gallery’s front room in a multiple interpretation of the concept, Wandering Curves.

 Gallery notes state: “Winzig paints in oil, combining studies of the human form with elements in nature.
 For Wandering Curves, she has employed richly colored oils in sensual bends and swirls that reveal ripples in a stream, the elegant twist of a wrist, the power of a mountain range in silhouette.
 Bob Madden sculpts in stone, while his wife, Karen expresses her art through the interweaving of soft fiber material with disparate but sympathetic elements.
 Both were trained in engineering, and their background is evident in the precise execution of their work, unique though each artist might be.
 Bob Madden’s stone carving is fluid, and invites caressing.
 If it were possible to carve stone in liquid form, he would claim mastery.
 His works bend, weave and fold on themselves, belying the rigid nature of his material.

 Non-Verbal Communications and Wandering Curves will be on view from March 7 through 30, with an opening reception from 6 to 9 p.m. on March 7.
 The gallery’s winter hours are Thursday through Sunday, from noon to 5 p.m.
 For more information call 845-809-5838 or visit gallery66ny.com.

 Images courtesy Gallery 66 NYDid you find this article useful or informative?
 Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Even $5 a month, charged automatically to your credit card, would be terrific.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.